Ineentho/hub-server/README.md

 (such as the Android client) to list all channels from one place.
 The hub server is also the one responsible for handling user data.

-## A note on docker
+## A note on Docker

-Using docker is completely optional, using a virtualenv should work just as good, though docker is very convenient.
+Using Docker is completely optional, using a virtualenv should work just as good, though docker is very convenient.
 If you decide not to use Docker, you can use the `Dockerfile` and `docker-compose.yml` as detailed step-by-step guides on how to start the server or tests.

+More information about Docker can be found [/opidio/opidio](https://github.com/opidio/opidio#installing-docker-and-docker-compose)

 ## Commands